junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Email Privacy Act”.

 ## § 2.
-Confidentiality of electronic communications
+Voluntary disclosure corrections

-Section 2702(a)(3) of title 18, United States Code, is amended to read as follows:
+- **(a)** *In general* Section 2702 of title 18, United States Code, is amended—

-> - **(3)** a provider of remote computing service or electronic communication service to the public shall not knowingly divulge to any governmental entity the contents of any communication described in section 2703(a), or any record or other information pertaining to a subscriber or customer of such service.
+  - **(1)** in subsection (a)—
+    - **(A)** in paragraph (1)—
+      - **(i)** by striking “divulge” and inserting “disclose”;
+      - **(ii)** by striking “while in electronic storage by that service” and inserting “that is in electronic storage with or otherwise stored, held, or maintained by that service”;
+    - **(B)** in paragraph (2)—
+      - **(i)** by striking “to the public”;
+      - **(ii)** by striking “divulge” and inserting “disclose”; and
+      - **(iii)** by striking “which is carried or maintained on that service” and inserting “that is stored, held, or maintained by that service”; and
+    - **(C)** in paragraph (3)—
+      - **(i)** by striking “divulge” and inserting “disclose”; and
+      - **(ii)** by striking “a provider of” and inserting “a person or entity providing”
+  - **(2)** in subsection (b)—
+    - **(A)** in the matter preceding paragraph (1), by inserting “wire or electronic” before “communication”;
+    - **(B)** by amending paragraph (1) to read as follows:
+      > - **(1)** to an originator, addressee, or intended recipient of such communication, to the subscriber or customer on whose behalf the provider stores, holds, or maintains such communication, or to an agent of such addressee, intended recipient, subscriber, or customer;

+    - **(C)** by amending paragraph (3) to read as follows:
+      > - **(3)** with the lawful consent of the originator, addressee, or intended recipient of such communication, or of the subscriber or customer on whose behalf the provider stores, holds, or maintains such communication;

+  - **(3)** in subsection (c) by inserting “wire or electronic” before “communications”;
+  - **(4)** in each of subsections (b) and (c), by striking “divulge” and inserting “disclose”; and
+  - **(5)** in subsection (c), by amending paragraph (2) to read as follows:
+    > - **(2)** with the lawful consent of the subscriber or customer;

 ## § 3.
-Elimination of 180-day rule; search warrant requirement; required disclosure of customer records
+Amendments to required disclosure section

-- **(a)** *In general* Section 2703 of title 18, United States Code, is amended—
+Section 2703 of title 18, United States Code, is amended—

-  - **(1)** by striking subsections (a), (b), and (c) and inserting the following:
+- **(1)** by striking subsections (a) through (c) and inserting the following:
-    > - **(a)** *Contents of wire or electronic communications* A governmental entity may require the disclosure by a provider of electronic communication service or remote computing service of the contents of a wire or electronic communication that is in electronic storage with or otherwise stored, held, or maintained by the provider only if the governmental entity obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) that is issued by a court of competent jurisdiction directing the disclosure.
+  > - **(a)** *Contents of wire or electronic communications in electronic storage* Except as provided in subsections (i) and (j), a governmental entity may require the disclosure by a provider of electronic communication service of the contents of a wire or electronic communication that is in electronic storage with or otherwise stored, held, or maintained by that service only if the governmental entity obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) that—
-    > - **(b)** *Notice* Except as provided in section 2705, not later than 10 business days in the case of a law enforcement agency, or not later than 3 business days in the case of any other governmental entity, after a governmental entity receives the contents of a wire or electronic communication of a subscriber or customer from a provider of electronic communication service or remote computing service under subsection (a), the governmental entity shall serve upon, or deliver to by registered or first-class mail, electronic mail, or other means reasonably calculated to be effective, as specified by the court issuing the warrant, the subscriber or customer—
-    >   - **(1)** a copy of the warrant; and
+  >   - **(1)** is issued by a court of competent jurisdiction; and
-    >   - **(2)** a notice that includes the information referred to in clauses (i) and (ii) of section 2705(a)(4)(B).
+  >   - **(2)** may indicate the date by which the provider must make the disclosure to the governmental entity.
+  > - **(b)** *Contents of wire or electronic communications in a remote computing service*
+  >   - **(1)** *In general* Except as provided in subsections (i) and (j), a governmental entity may require the disclosure by a provider of remote computing service of the contents of a wire or electronic communication that is stored, held, or maintained by that service only if the governmental entity obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) that—
+  >     - **(A)** is issued by a court of competent jurisdiction; and
+  >     - **(B)** may indicate the date by which the provider must make the disclosure to the governmental entity.
+  >   - **(2)** *Applicability* Paragraph (1) is applicable with respect to any wire or electronic communication that is stored, held, or maintained by the provider—
+  >     - **(A)** on behalf of, and received by means of electronic transmission from (or created by means of computer processing of communication received by means of electronic transmission from), a subscriber or customer of such remote computing service; and
+  >     - **(B)** solely for the purpose of providing storage or computer processing services to such subscriber or customer, if the provider is not authorized to access the contents of any such communications for purposes of providing any services other than storage or computer processing.
   > - **(c)** *Records concerning electronic communication service or remote computing service*
-    >   - **(1)** *In general* Subject to paragraph (2), a governmental entity may require a provider of electronic communication service or remote computing service to disclose a record or other information pertaining to a subscriber or customer of the provider or service (not including the contents of communications), only if the governmental entity—
+  >   - **(1)** *In general* Except as provided in subsections (i) and (j), a governmental entity may require the disclosure by a provider of electronic communication service or remote computing service of a record or other information pertaining to a subscriber to or customer of such service (not including the contents of wire or electronic communications), only—
-    >     - **(A)** obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) that is issued by a court of competent jurisdiction directing the disclosure;
+  >     - **(A)** if a governmental entity obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) that—
+  >       - **(i)** is issued by a court of competent jurisdiction directing the disclosure; and
+  >       - **(ii)** may indicate the date by which the provider must make the disclosure to the governmental entity;
-    >     - **(B)** obtains a court order directing the disclosure under subsection (d);
+  >     - **(B)** if a governmental entity obtains a court order directing the disclosure under subsection (d);
-    >     - **(C)** has the consent of the subscriber or customer to the disclosure; or
+  >     - **(C)** with the lawful consent of the subscriber or customer; or
-    >     - **(D)** submits a formal written request relevant to a law enforcement investigation concerning telemarketing fraud for the name, address, and place of business of a subscriber or customer of the provider or service that is engaged in telemarketing (as defined in section 2325).
+  >     - **(D)** as otherwise authorized in paragraph (2).
-    >   - **(2)** *Information to be disclosed* A provider of electronic communication service or remote computing service shall, in response to an administrative subpoena authorized by Federal or State statute, a grand jury, trial, or civil discovery subpoena, or any means authorized under paragraph (1), disclose to a governmental entity the—
+  >   - **(2)** *Subscriber or customer Information* A provider of electronic communication service or remote computing service shall, in response to an administrative subpoena authorized by Federal or State statute, a grand jury, trial, or civil discovery subpoena, or any means available under paragraph (1), disclose to a governmental entity the—
   >     - **(A)** name;
   >     - **(B)** address;
   >     - **(C)** local and long distance telephone connection records, or records of session times and durations;
   >     - **(D)** length of service (including start date) and types of service used;
-    >     - **(E)** telephone or instrument number or other subscriber number or identity, including any temporarily assigned network address; and
+  >     - **(E)** telephone or instrument number or other subscriber or customer number or identity, including any temporarily assigned network address; and
-    >     - **(F)** means and source of payment for such service (including any credit card or bank account number), of a subscriber or customer of such service.
+  >     - **(F)** means and source of payment for such service (including any credit card or bank account number);
   >   - **(3)** *Notice not required* A governmental entity that receives records or information under this subsection is not required to provide notice to a subscriber or customer.

+- **(2)** in subsection (d)—
+  - **(A)** by striking “(b) or”;
+  - **(B)** by striking “the contents of a wire or electronic communication, or”;
+  - **(C)** by striking “sought,” and inserting “sought”; and
+  - **(D)** by striking “section” and inserting “subsection”; and
-  - **(2)** by adding at the end the following:
+- **(3)** by adding at the end the following:
+  > - **(h)** *Notice* Except as provided in section 2705, a provider of electronic communication service or remote computing service may notify a subscriber or customer of a receipt of a warrant, court order, subpoena, or request under subsection (a), (b), (c), or (d) of this section.
-    > - **(h)** *Rule of construction* Nothing in this section or in section 2702 shall be construed to limit the authority of a governmental entity to use an administrative subpoena authorized under a Federal or State statute or to use a Federal or State grand jury, trial, or civil discovery subpoena to—
+  > - **(i)** *Rule of construction related to legal process* Nothing in this section or in section 2702 shall limit the authority of a governmental entity to use an administrative subpoena authorized by Federal or State statute, a grand jury, trial, or civil discovery subpoena, or a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) by a court of competent jurisdiction to—
-    >   - **(1)** require an originator, addressee, or intended recipient of an electronic communication to disclose the contents of the electronic communication to the governmental entity; or
+  >   - **(1)** require an originator, addressee, or intended recipient of a wire or electronic communication to disclose a wire or electronic communication (including the contents of that communication) to the governmental entity;
-    >   - **(2)** require an entity that provides electronic communication services to the officers, directors, employees, or agents of the entity (for the purpose of carrying out their duties) to disclose the contents of an electronic communication to or from an officer, director, employee, or agent of the entity to a governmental entity, if the electronic communication is held, stored, or maintained on an electronic communications system owned or operated by the entity.
+  >   - **(2)** require a person or entity that provides an electronic communication service to the officers, directors, employees, or agents of the person or entity (for the purpose of carrying out their duties) to disclose a wire or electronic communication (including the contents of that communication) to or from the person or entity itself or to or from an officer, director, employee, or agent of the entity to a governmental entity, if the wire or electronic communication is stored, held, or maintained on an electronic communications system owned, operated, or controlled by the person or entity; or

-- **(b)** *Technical and conforming amendments* Section 2703(d) of title 18, United States Code, is amended—
-  - **(1)** by striking “A court order for disclosure under subsection (b) or (c)” and inserting “A court order for disclosure under subsection (c)”; and
-  - **(2)** by striking “the contents of a wire or electronic communication, or”.
+  >   - **(3)** require a person or entity that provides a remote computing service or electronic communication service to disclose a wire or electronic communication (including the contents of that communication) that advertises or promotes a product or service and that has been made readily accessible to the general public.
+  > - **(j)** *Rule of construction related to Congressional subpoenas* Nothing in this section or in section 2702 shall limit the power of inquiry vested in the Congress by Article I of the Constitution of the United States, including the authority to compel the production of a wire or electronic communication (including the contents of a wire or electronic communication) that is stored, held, or maintained by a person or entity that provides remote computing service or electronic communication service.

 ## § 4.
 Delayed notice